Lithuania Country Commercial Guide

 Lithuania has been a member of the WTO since 2002 and joined the EU and NATO in 2004.
 Lithuania adopted the Euro currency on January 1, 2015.
 Lithuania’s determination to join the EU and NATO accelerated improvements in Lithuania’s legal and banking systems and tax and customs regimes; the fiscal restraints the government imposed in order to meet EU accession commitments spurred dramatic economic growth and business development.

-Lithuania demonstrated remarkable resilience to the global economic slowdown in 2019: Lithuania’s GDP grew by 3.9%, compared to growth of just 1.5% in the European Union as a whole.
-In addition, Lithuania was one of the three EU countries with faster GDP growth in 2019 than in 2018.
-The COVID-19 pandemic had a negative impact on the global economy, though Lithuania’s economic again proved resilient.
-In 2020, GDP declined by 1.3% but it quickly bounced back to 5% growth in 2021.
-Russia’s war against Ukraine and the resulting uncertainty has affected the economy of Lithuania, as well as the entire European Union.
-Despite these challenges, the country’s economy continues to demonstrate resilience, and experts estimate that it will grow0.5 percent in 2023.
+Lithuania has demonstrated remarkable resilience to regional and global economic slowdowns.
+The COVID-19 pandemic had a negative impact on the global economy and Russia’s war against Ukraine, and the resulting uncertainty has affected the economy of Lithuania, as well as the entire European Union.
+Despite these challenges, the country’s economy continues to demonstrate resilience, and experts estimate that it will grow 2.8 percent in 2025.

-A wide range of economic and demographic statistics is available on the website of Lithuanian Statistics Department
+A wide range of economic and demographic statistics is available on the website of State Data Agency

 ×